suhoshin/suhoshin.github.io/_pages/about.md

 Previously, I was a software/machine learning engineer at [Coupang](https://www.aboutcoupang.com/) and [LINE](https://linecorp.com/en/), and received my M.S./B.S. in electrical engineering/mathematics at KAIST.

-I'm on the (<span style="color: #EE6548">academic job market</span>) this year, searching for postdoc opportunities or faculty positions.
-Please feel free to reach out!

 &nbsp;